sge-network/sge/docs/specs/House/03_State.md

 ## **Withdeawal**

-The withdrawal keeps track of the withdrawals made byt the users.
+The withdrawal keeps track of the withdrawals made byt the accounts.

 ```proto
 // Withdrawal represents the withdrawal against a deposit.